Quantum approximate optimization of finite-state bosonic systems: From QAOA to QAOA

 \section{From QAOA to QAOA}

+For completeness, we briefly summarize the standard QAOA framework, focusing only on elements needed to introduce the encoding- and mixer-dependent constructions studied in this work.
 The quantum approximate optimization algorithm was originally proposed to solve combinatorial optimization problems \cite{FarGut14}.
-It is a hybrid quantum-classical technique which falls under the large class of variational quantum algorithms.
-The problem of interest is usually converted into a cost Hamiltonian $\hat{H}_C$ which we seek to minimize.
-In other words, the ground state encodes the solution to the optimization problem.
-However, the expectation value $\langle{\hat{H}_C}\rangle$ remains invariant under the evolution generated by the cost Hamiltonian.
-To avoid this, a second noncommuting Hamiltonian $\hat{H}_M$, known as the mixer, ensures the possibility of exploring the solution space.
+It is a hybrid quantum-classical variational algorithm, where the problem is mapped to a cost Hamiltonian $\hat{H}_C$ whose ground state encodes the solution.
+Evolution under $\hat{H}_C$ alone leaves $\langle \hat{H}_C \rangle$ invariant, so a second noncommuting Hamiltonian $\hat{H}_M$, known as the mixer, is introduced to explore the solution space.

 The starting point involves preparation of the ground state of the standard driving Hamiltonian

 where ${X}_k \coloneq I_{K-1}\otimes \cdots \otimes I_{k+1}\otimes X_k\otimes I_{k-1}\otimes\cdots\otimes I_0$ is the Pauli $X$ operator acting on the $k-$th qubit.
 Here we use little endian convention where lower indices represent the least significance.
 Through alternate applications of the unitaries $\hat{U}_C(\gamma) = {\rm Exp}[-i \gamma \hat{H}_C]$ and $\hat{U}_M(\nu) = {\rm Exp}[{-i \nu \hat{H}_M}]$ to the initial state $\ket{\Psi_{\rm in}}$ a trial state can be constructed: